-This course, students will learn how to design and arrange quality early childhood learning environments that are healthy and safe.
-Students will also learn to develop Literacy, Manipulative, Sensory, Science, Math, Block, Dramatic Play, Art, Outdoor, Music and Technology centers.
-Students are required to complete and pass a background check.
+Students will learn how to design and arrange quality early childhood learning environments that are healthy and safe.
+Pre-service early childhood teachers will learn about developmentally appropriate domains and learning and will learn to develop Literacy, Manipulative, Sensory, Science, Math, Block, Dramatic Play, Art, Outdoor, Music, and Technology centers.
+Students will study early childhood organization plans, procedures, and physical facilities, and they will survey necessary materials and equipment by visiting and evaluating early learning centers.
+Students will develop a process of designing and critiquing appropriate learning environments for young children.
+Students will evaluate an Early Childhood center by completing a PQA.
 Students are required to complete and pass a background check.